SloBE188/senob/README.md

 # Senob

-Senob is a operating system designed for the x86 architecture, with plans to support the ARM architecture in the future.
+Senob is a operating system with a monolithic kernel designed for the x86 architecture, with plans to support the ARM architecture in the future.

 ## Features